Physical and Occupational Therapy for Spinal Muscular Atrophy

 Muscle weakness is the most obvious symptom of spinal muscular atrophy (SMA).
 It varies for every person, depending on disease severity.
 How it affects motor functioning and daily activities also varies for every person.
 Managing muscle weakness can help people with SMA achieve the highest possible level of function and independence.

-Usually, part of SMA management will be led by physical and occupational therapists.
+Usually, physical and occupational therapists will lead part of SMA management.
 These are experts who can evaluate motor functioning and recommend exercises and tools to help.
 In most cases, the goal of physical therapy is to improve physical functioning and prevent complications.

 What are physical therapy and occupational therapy?